jrasmusson/level-up-swift/8-structs-vs-classes/4-pass-value-vs-ref.md

 ## Stack vs Heap

 So why does any of this matter?
-I matters a lot because accessing memory on the stack (where values are stored) is much faster than pulling things off the heap (where references are stored).
+Performance and safety.
+Accessing memory on the stack (where values are stored) is much faster than pulling things off the heap (where references are stored).
+There are also fewer side effects when working with copied data (on the stack) instead of passing around pointers to shared data (from the heap).

 <img src="https://github.com/jrasmusson/level-up-swift/blob/master/8-structs-vs-classes/images/stack-vs-heap.png" alt="drawing" width="600"/>